Is a Foot and Ankle MRI right for you?

 An MRI scanner uses radio waves and strong magnetic fields to create detailed images of the inside of the body.
 Each tissue in the foot and ankle, from the metatarsal bones (the long bones of the front of the foot) and the navicular bone (one of the small ankle bones) to the soft tissues including the deltoid ligament that supports the side of the foot, and the anterior talofibular ligament and posterior talofibular ligament that provide stability to the front and back of the ankle, contain hydrogen atoms.

 During an MRI, the radio waves and magnets temporarily disrupt these hydrogen atoms, causing them to scatter and then realign.
 As they do, they create energy, each different tissue type creating different energy.
 Powerful computers detect these different energies, and turn them into distinct images.
-A radiologist can interpret these images and use them to detect differences between, for example, a normal achilles tendon and a ruptured one, or a fine fracture line to one of the foot bones.
+A radiologist can interpret these images and use them to detect differences between, for example, a normal Achilles tendon and a ruptured one, or a fine fracture line to one of the foot bones.

 How to Read An MRI of The Foot?